esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

 pygmo related class.
 Since we do not define, in this case, any other method pygmo will assume a single objective, no constraints, no gradients etc...

-Let's now build a :class:`~pygmo.core.problem` from our new UDP.
+Let's now build a :class:`~pygmo.problem` from our new UDP.

 .. doctest::